guyrenny/guy-renny-cloudformation/aws-integrations/aws-shipper-lambda/README.md

 ### AWS PrivateLink
 To use privatelink please forllow the instruction in this [link](https://coralogix.com/docs/coralogix-amazon-web-services-aws-privatelink-endpoints/)

+### Dynamic Application and Subsystem Name
+- Json support:
+-- for dynamically value from the log you should use *$.my_log.field* -- For cloudtrail use *$.eventSource* to use the trail source
+- s3 folder: Use the following tag: {{s3_key.*value*}} where value is the folder level, for example: if the file path that triggers the event is AWSLogs/112322232/ELB1/elb.log or AWSLogs/112322232/ELB2/elb.log and you want ELB1 and ELB2 to be the subsystem, you subsystemName shoudl be {{s3_key.3}}

 ## Troubleshooting

 - Look out for TimeOut Errors "Task timed out after", if you see them, please increase lambda timeout from Configuration -> General Configuration
 - Look out for out of Memory logs "Task out of Memory" , if you see them, please increase lambda max memory from Configuration -> General Configuration
 - To add more verbosity to Lambda logs, you can set RUST_LOG to DEBUG.
-Remamber to change it back to INFO once troubleshooting is done.
+Remamber to change it back to WARN once troubleshooting is done.
 - set MAX_ELAPSED_TIME variable for default change ( default = 250 )
 - Set BATCHES_MAX_SIZE (in MB) sets batch max size before sending to coralogix.
 This value is limited by the max payload accepted by Coralogix Endpoing. (default = 4)
 - Set BATCHES_MAX_CONCURRENCY sets max amount of concurrect batches can be sent.